-The following line graph compares the percentage change in the cumulative return to the stockholders of the Company's Common Stock with the cumulative return of the NASDAQ Composite Index and the NASDAQ Pharmaceutical Index for the period commencing December 31, 2002.
+The following line graph compares the percentage change in the cumulative return to the stockholders of the our common stock with the cumulative return of the NASDAQ Composite Index and the NASDAQ Pharmaceutical Index for the period commencing December 31, 2003.

-COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN

-Among Pain Therapeutics, Inc., The NASDAQ Composite Index And The NASDAQ Pharmaceutical Index
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN\ Among Pain Therapeutics, Inc., The NASDAQ Composite Index And The NASDAQ Pharmaceutical Index

-^{} The graph assumes that \$100 was invested on 12/31/02 in the Company's common stock or index and that all dividends were reinvested.
-The Company has not declared or paid any dividends on the Company's common stock.
+\ The graph assumes that \$100 was invested on 12/31/03 in our common stock or index and that all dividends were reinvested.
+We have not declared or paid any dividends on our common stock.
 Stockholder returns over the indicated period should not be considered indicative of future stockholder returns.